Dyess B-1s support 76th ROK Armed Forces Day

-Three B-1B Lancers depart Dyess Air Force Base, Texas, for a U.S. Indo-Pacific Command CONUS-to-CONUS mission Sept.
+Aircrew members from the 9th Bomb Squadron and 489th Bomb Group attend a pre-flight briefing at Dyess Air Force Base, Texas, Sept.
 30, 2024.
 Bomber missions contribute to joint force lethality and deter aggression in the Indo-Pacific by demonstrating USAF ability to operate anywhere in the world at any time in support of the National Defense Strategy.
-(U.S. Air Force video by Staff Sgt.
-Holly Cook)
+(U.S. Air Force photo by Airman 1st Class Emma Anderson)

 |Date Taken: